phoenixthrush/AniWorld-Downloader/README.md

   - [x] Fix --only-direct-link and only-command

 ### Upcoming Tasks
-  - [ ] Syncplay support for other sites and local playback
+  - [ ] Syncplay support for local playback
   - [ ] Implement an ordered list for provider fallback in globals.py
-  - [ ] Add support for other sites (anime-base.net)
-  - [ ] Remove unnecessary dependencies
-  - [ ] Optimize performance to reduce requests and eliminate duplicate function calls
-  - [ ] Add generic fallback extractor
   - [ ] Anonymize logs by removing usernames
+  - [ ] Complete backend rewrite using OOP
   - [ ] Add support for Doodstream

 <p align="right">(<a href="#readme-top">back to top</a>)</p>